sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7000 - deprecated-methods/1500 - deprecated-query.md

 ## Description

 This method extracts individual facts in a document, such as the date of an invoice, the liability limit of an insurance policy, or the destination address of a shipping container delivery.
-Sensible uses a large-language model (LLM)  to find these facts in paragraphs of free text, or in more structured layouts, for example key/value pairs or tables.
+Sensible uses a large language model (LLM)  to find these facts in paragraphs of free text, or in more structured layouts, for example key/value pairs or tables.

 Sensible recommends framing each query, or prompt, so that it has a single, short answer.
 For complex prompts with multi-part answers, use the [List method](doc:list) or the  [Summarizer](doc:summarizer) method.